GavinNeyman/C-Projects/README.md

 # Projects
-An assortment of different projects I have written while attending Purdue University
+An assortment of different projects I have written that implement a variety of software engineering concepts